andrewcooke/id3img/README.md

   0. Make sure that you have Python 3 (tested with Python 3.3) available.

-  1. Check out this git repo.
+  1. Clone this git repo.

   2. If you want, you can use the `setupenv.sh` script to create a virtualenv environment.
 Alternatively, make sure that you have the